ukpabik/PokeCL/README.md

    Type `ability` and then enter a Pokémon ability (e.g., `intimidate`).
 The app will display the ability’s effect and a brief description.
 Ex: ability -> intimidate -> all info on intimidate ability

 3. **Learn about Moves**:
    Type `move` and then enter a Pokémon move (e.g., `water-gun`).
-The app will display the ability’s effect and a brief description.
+The app will display the move’s use and a brief description, with stats.
 Ex: move -> water-gun -> all info on water-gun move

 ## Dependencies